solace-fi/solace-docs/docs/why-solace.md

 To achieve this Solace focuses on 3 major points:

 **- Auto Claims Processing**: We know that, as a user, you want to file a claim and get paid in a hassle-free fashion.
-Solace let's you file a claim and get paid in a single transaction, because we value your time and funds.
+Solace lets you file a claim and get paid in a single transaction, because we value your time and funds.

 **- Intelligent Risk Assessment**: As a protocol, Solace manages the risk and liability exposures in the most accurate way possible.
 Risk management doesn't rely on human voting or market bias, but quantitative (statistics, probability, etc.) and qualitative (e.g., audits) measures.

 **- High Capital Efficiency**: We want you to get covered in the most secure way possible, without breaking a bank.
-Solace pools the risk across all of its products, which ultimately translates to affordable premiums for the user and greater returns for the underwriter.f
+Solace pools the risk across all of its products, which ultimately translates to affordable premiums for the user and greater returns for the underwriter.